 Why Your Son or Daughter Needs a Sex Crimes Defense Lawyer

-The criminal defense lawyers at the O’Malley Law Office are skilled at representing juvenile clients.
+The criminal defense lawyers at O'Malley and Sawyer are skilled at representing juvenile clients.
 Whether your son or daughter was falsely accused of a sex crime, made a mistake out of curiosity, or simply made a bad choice, you need to protect their future.
-Teens are vulnerable, and don’t always make the best decisions, experimenting with sexting, pornography, Sexual Exploitation, and Sexual Assault.
-Don’t let their naiveté have a negative impact on their future.
-Don’t let your child be adjudicated for juvenile Sexual Assault on a Child – it will be an event that has a negative impact on their opportunities in the future.
-Contact an aggressive criminal defense attorney who will fight to protect your child’s future – here at the O’Malley Law Office, we fight to win.
+Teens are vulnerable, and don't always make the best decisions, experimenting with sexting, pornography, Sexual Exploitation, and Sexual Assault.
+Don't let their naiveté have a negative impact on their future.
+Don't let your child be adjudicated for juvenile Sexual Assault on a Child – it will be an event that has a negative impact on their opportunities in the future.
+Contact an aggressive criminal defense attorney who will fight to protect your child's future – here at O'Malley and Sawyer, we fight to win.